 HTC Metal-Bond T-Rex Series

-• Removes coatings as opposed to grinding them, including thick coatings such as paint, epoxy, varnish, acrylic, glue and screed residue
+• Removes coatings as opposed to grinding them, including thick coatings such as paint, epoxy, varnish, acrylic, glue, and screed residue

 • Finer scratch pattern

-• Leaves a good profile for laying down a new floor covering
+• Leaves a good profile for laying down a new floor-covering

 • T-Rex EZchange Gold allows the user to choose the correct grinding pressure needed

-Trends In Diamond Tooling
+Diamond Tooling Trends